edgeimpulse/expert-projects/image-projects/silabs-xg24-card-sorting-and-robotics-1.md

 ---
 description: >-
-  Getting started with the SiLabs xG24 and an Arducam to identify cards with computer vision and TinyML, for later use in a robotics sorting project
+  Getting started with the SiLabs xG24 and an Arducam to identify cards with computer vision and TinyML, for later use in a robotics sorting project.
 ---

 # The SiLabs xG24 Plus Arducam - Sorting Objects with Computer Vision and Robotics - Part 1